-Data Synthesis (Results): Seventeen risk models evaluated in 24 studies had generally low discriminatory accuracy in predicting the probability of breast cancer in an individual (c-statistics 0.55 to 0.65).
+Data Synthesis (Results): Eighteen risk models evaluated in 25 studies had generally low discriminatory accuracy in predicting the probability of breast cancer in an individual (c-statistics 0.55 to 0.65).
 Most models performed only slightly better than age alone as a risk predictor.
 No studies evaluated optimal ages or frequencies of risk assessment.

-In placebo-controlled trials, tamoxifen (risk ratio [RR] 0.69; 95 percent confidence interval [CI] 0.59 to 0.84; 7 fewer cases per 1000 women over 5 years of use [95 percent CI 4 to 12]; 4 trials), raloxifene (RR 0.44; 95 percent CI 0.24 to 0.80; 9 fewer cases [95 percent CI 3 to 15]; 2 trials), and the aromatase inhibitors exemestane and anastrozole (RR 0.45; 95 percent CI 0.26 to 0.70; 16 fewer cases [95 percent CI 8 to 24]; 2 trials) reduced invasive breast cancer.
-Risk for invasive breast cancer was higher for raloxifene than tamoxifen in the STAR head-to-head trial (RR, 1.24; 95% CI, 1.05-1.47) after long-term followup.
+In placebo-controlled trials, tamoxifen (risk ratio [RR] 0.69; 95% confidence interval [CI], 0.59 to 0.84; 7 fewer cases per 1000 women over 5 years of use [95% CI, 4 to 12]; 4 trials), raloxifene (RR 0.44; 95% CI, 0.24 to 0.80; 9 fewer cases [95% CI, 3 to 15]; 2 trials), and the aromatase inhibitors exemestane and anastrozole (RR 0.45; 95% CI, 0.26 to 0.70; 16 fewer cases [95% CI, 8 to 24]; 2 trials) reduced invasive breast cancer.
+Risk for invasive breast cancer was higher for raloxifene than tamoxifen in the Study of Tamoxifen And Raloxifene (STAR) head-to-head trial (RR, 1.24; 95% CI, 1.05 to 1.47) after long-term followup.
 Effects did not differ by age of initiation or duration of use (3 to 5 years), although these effects were not directly compared.
 Risk reduction persisted at least 8 years after discontinuation in tamoxifen trials with long-term followup.
 All medications reduced estrogen receptor positive, but not estrogen receptor negative invasive breast cancer; tamoxifen reduced noninvasive cancer in two trials; and breast-cancer specific and all-cause mortality were not reduced.

-In placebo-controlled trials, raloxifene (RR 0.61; 95 percent CI 0.53 to 0.73; 2 trials) reduced vertebral fractures; tamoxifen reduced nonvertebral fractures in the National Surgical Adjuvant Breast and Bowel Project (NSABP P-1) trial (RR 0.66; 95 percent CI 0.45 to 0.98); while the aromatase inhibitors had no effect on fractures.
+In placebo-controlled trials, raloxifene (RR 0.61; 95% CI, 0.53 to 0.73; 2 trials) reduced vertebral fractures; tamoxifen reduced nonvertebral fractures in the National Surgical Adjuvant Breast and Bowel Project (NSABP P-1) trial (RR 0.66; 95% CI, 0.45 to 0.98); while the aromatase inhibitors had no effect on fractures.
 Tamoxifen and raloxifene had similar effects on reducing fractures at multiple vertebral and nonvertebral sites in the STAR head-to-head trial.

-In placebo-controlled trials, tamoxifen (RR 1.93; 95 percent CI 1.33 to 2.68; 4 trials) and raloxifene (RR 1.56; 95 percent CI 1.11 to 2.60; 2 trials) increased thromboembolic events, while aromatase inhibitors did not.
-Raloxifene caused fewer thromboembolic events (RR 0.75; 95 percent CI 0.60 to 0.93) than tamoxifen in the STAR head-to-head trial.
+In placebo-controlled trials, tamoxifen (RR 1.93; 95% CI, 1.33 to 2.68; 4 trials) and raloxifene (RR 1.56; 95% CI, 1.11 to 2.60; 2 trials) increased thromboembolic events, while aromatase inhibitors did not.
+Raloxifene caused fewer thromboembolic events (RR 0.75; 95% CI, 0.60 to 0.93) than tamoxifen in the STAR head-to-head trial.
 Tamoxifen, raloxifene, and aromatase inhibitors did not increase coronary heart disease events or strokes.

-In placebo-controlled trials, tamoxifen increased endometrial cancer (RR 2.25; 95 percent CI 1.17 to 4.41; 3 trials), while raloxifene and aromatase inhibitors did not.
-In the STAR head-to-head trial, raloxifene caused fewer cases of endometrial cancer (RR 0.55; 95 percent CI 0.36 to 0.83) and endometrial hyperplasia (RR 0.19; 95 percent CI 0.12 to 0.29), and fewer hysterectomies (RR 0.45; 95 percent CI 0.37 to 0.54) than tamoxifen.
-Tamoxifen increased cataracts (RR 1.22; 95 percent CI 1.08 to 1.48; 3 trials) and cataract surgery compared with placebo, while raloxifene and aromatase inhibitors did not.
+In placebo-controlled trials, tamoxifen increased endometrial cancer (RR 2.25; 95% CI, 1.17 to 4.41; 3 trials), while raloxifene and aromatase inhibitors did not.
+In the STAR head-to-head trial, raloxifene caused fewer cases of endometrial cancer (RR 0.55; 95% CI, 0.36 to 0.83) and endometrial hyperplasia (RR 0.19; 95% CI, 0.12 to 0.29), and fewer hysterectomies (RR 0.45; 95% CI, 0.37 to 0.54) than tamoxifen.
+Tamoxifen increased cataracts (RR 1.22; 95% CI, 1.08 to 1.48; 3 trials) and cataract surgery compared with placebo, while raloxifene and aromatase inhibitors did not.
 Risks for thromboembolic events and endometrial cancer with tamoxifen were higher for older compared with younger women and returned to normal after discontinuation.
-All medications caused adverse side effects, such as vasomotor or musculoskeletal symptoms, that varied by medication.
+All medications caused adverse effects, such as vasomotor or musculoskeletal symptoms, that varied by medication.